PhoenixTales/wiki.gothicarchive.org/items.md

 - `ore armor (...) belonged to the general who wielded URIZIEL in the battle against the Orcs.`
 - `This ancient armor was made of magic ore`

+## Mana Potion
+- made of powdered _Magic Ore_
+- `I don't care WHERE the ore powder for the mana potions comes from.
+The old mine is just as good as any other`
+  - German: `Mir ist egal WO das Erzpulver für die Manatranke herkommt.
+Die Alte Mine ist da genauso gut wie jede andere`
+  - said by a fire mage in alpha 0.56c (`Inf_Kdf_AM`)

 ## Mushrooms
 - `honey mushroom`
 - `stinking mushroom`